Thifigma/thifigma/README.md

 ### Olá!
 Meu nome é Thiago 👋

-🎓 Informática Biomédica na <link href="https://web.inf.ufpr.br/infobiomedica/" title="Universidade Federal do Paraná">
+🎓 Informática Biomédica na <a href="https://web.inf.ufpr.br/infobiomedica/"> UFPR </a>

 <!--
 **Thifigma/thifigma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.